German-speaking Representations in Peru

 Germany in Peru

-The German Embassy in Lima covers the official district and consular jurisdiction of Peru.
-In addition to classic consular services, its tasks include emergency assistance and support in crisis situations.
+The German Embassy in Lima covers the consular district of Peru.
+In addition to traditional consular services, its tasks include emergency assistance and support in crisis situations.

 German Embassy Lima: Contact and Location